 However, the underlying reality will increasingly diverge from what we think these metrics are measuring, and we may no longer have the ability to independently figure this out.
 In fact, new things won’t be built, crime will continue, people's lives will be miserable, and congress will not be effective at improving governance, we’ll just believe this because the ML systems will be improving our metrics, and will have a hard time understanding what’s going on outside of what they report.

 Gradually, our civilization will lose its ability to understand what is happening in the world as our systems and infrastructure shows us success on all of our available metrics (GDP, wealth, crime, health, self-reported happiness, etc) and in the end we will no longer be in control at all.
-Giving up this new technology would be analogous to living like a quaker today (but more extreme), which the vast majority of people do not even consider.
+Giving up this new technology would be analogous to living like the Amish today (but more extreme), which the vast majority of people do not even consider.

 In this world, the future will be managed by a system we do not understand, designed to show us everything is going well, and the system will be integral to all parts of society.
 This is not a problem that we do not already face (the economy and the stock market are already quite confusing), but it is a problem that can be massively exacerbated by machine learning.